 The greatest contribution that you can make to the Salespeople’s Charity is to act as a Trustee.

-We actively encourage those with field sales experience to join the Salespeople’s Charity but are also keen to hear from others with differing skill sets and experience.
+We actively encourage those with field sales experience to join the Salespeople’s Charity but are also keen to hear from others with different skill sets and experience.
 Eg, Marketing, Financial, IT, Social Welfare, etc

 If an invitation to join the Board is issued and accepted by the prospective Trustee, he or she will be elected onto the Board for a period of five years, after which time, the Trustee is required to stand down, but can immediately stand for re-election without nomination.